 It’s pretty clear just how passionate he is about riding motorcycles instead of other vehicles, but does it matter what bike you find yourself riding?
 “It’s all about the journey man.
 Who wants to get there, you know?
 I’m kinda’ at the age where I’m done with the race replicas.”

 Having said that, he admits there is definitely a case for the modern adventure bike that allows you to travel at decent speeds without having to worry about reliability.
 Cole’s passion for British bikes means he often has to ride along with his finger on the clutch just in case it goes pop, but he loves the fact that a modern adventure bike allows you the opportunity to kick back and just enjoy what’s going on.

 Generally though, Cole is adamant that as long as it’s got two wheels you can have a blast on anything.
 “I mean we’ve just been testing ‒ because we are restoring it for a show ‒ one of these little bicycles with a little power pack on the back, you know those things?
 What a hilarious laugh that is.
 At 30mph on that thing you are Valentino Rossi.”

-Despite his love of British classics there was one bike in particular he would choose for an round the world trip; the KTM 1190.
+Despite his love of British classics, there was one bike, in particular, he would choose for a round the world trip; the KTM 1190.
 “It’s about having a motorcycle that is comfortable, can do the miles, but also a bike that you don’t give a damn what’s gonna’ happen to on the road… You need a bike that can try and do everything and these dual-sport bikes, whatever they are, can do it.”